Your rights

 Read more about sickness benefit

-AAP ensures you have an income in periods when you need assistance from NAV due to illness or injury.
+AAP ensures you have an income in periods when you need assistance from Nav due to illness or injury.

 Normally, your work capability must be reduced by at least 50 percent in order for you to qualify for AAP.
 If your reduced work capability is caused by an approved occupational injury or illness, having your work capability reduced by 30 percent is enough to qualify.

-When NAV calculates AAP for the part caused by an approved occupational injury or illness, the basis applied cannot be lower than your presumed annual earned income at the time the injury occurred.
+When Nav calculates AAP for the part caused by an approved occupational injury or illness, the basis applied cannot be lower than your presumed annual earned income at the time the injury occurred.

 Read more about AAP